kymatio/kymatio/README.md

 ## GPU acceleration

 Certain frontends, `numpy` and `sklearn`, only allow processing on the CPU and are therefore slower.
-The `torch`, `tensorflow`, and `keras` frontends, however, also support GPU processing, which can significantly accelerate computations.
+The `torch`, `tensorflow`, `keras`, and `jax` frontends, however, also support GPU processing, which can significantly accelerate computations.
 Additionally, the `torch` backend supports an optimized `skcuda` backend which currently provides the fastest performance in computing scattering transforms.
 In 2D, it may be instantiated using:

 ```
 from kymatio.torch import Scattering2D